rajkumargautam1/netflix/README.md

 Feel free to customize and enhance the code to further develop additional pages or features.
 If you have any suggestions or improvements, don't hesitate to contribute.

-## License

-This Netflix Front Page Clone is open-source and available under the [RajKumarGautam](LICENSE).